jiabinnn/transformer-libtorch/README.md

 # transformer-libtorch

 a simple example for torch transformer english to french translate.
-try implement inference in linux c++ environment.
+implement inference function in linux c++ environment.

 ## env